Last Updated: March 21, 2015

-I am often asked by patients who want to lose weight how many calories they should eat in a day in order to lose weight.
+I am often asked how many calories one should eat in a day in order to lose weight.
 While the answer is more complex, understanding the basal metabolic rate is an important first step.
 The human body is an incredibly complex machine, and most of the calories we burn in a day are spent on keeping us alive (with the exception of people who engage in very intense and/or prolonged exercise).

 This article and the calculator below are designed to help you find out how many calories you burn to stay alive - i.e. your basal metabolic rate.
 In addition, by inputting your activity level, you can find out what your total daily energy expenditure is.

 |Lightly Active:||light exercise or sports 1-3 days/week|

 |Very Active:||intense exercise or sports 6-7 days/week|

 |Extra Active:||very intense daily exercise or sports & physical job or twice daily training|

 The basal metabolic rate (or bmr) is defined as the basal metabolism of an animal.
 BMR is the minimal rate of energy expenditure compatible with life.
 In other words, it is the minimum amount of energy (expressed in number of calories) our body needs to stay alive at rest.

 There are several ways of calculating these numbers.
 One of the best known formulas is the Harris-Benedict equation for estimating the resting energy expenditure or REE (which is the same thing as basal metabolic rate or BMR).

 For men: BMR (REE) = 66 + 13.75(weight) + 5.0(height) - 6.76(age)